About Seoul Sister Studio

 About Jee

-Jee is the ceramicist behind Seoul Sister Studio, based in Healdsburg and as of July 2023, Windsor, CA. She chose ceramics as her art form after a career in engineering and design, because she realized that clay is grounding.
-It is of the earth, and Jee’s intention is to bring the joy of that connection to the owners of her pieces.
-She specializes in hand carved designs that balance the orderly and the organic.
+Jee is the ceramicist behind Seoul Sister Studio, based in Healdsburg and as of July 2023, Windsor, CA. After a career in engineering and design, she chose clay as her artistic medium, drawn to its grounding power.
+As a material of the earth, Jee’s goal is to share the joy of this visceral connection through her pieces.

 Learn more about Jee in the Q&A in her former home studio here.